cpmech/gosl/gm/msh/README.md

+# Gosl. gm/msh.
+Mesh generation and Delaunay triangulation

+More information is available in [the documentation of this package](http://rawgit.com/cpmech/gosl/master/doc/xxgm-msh.html).

-# Shapes: Definitions
+## Shapes: Definitions

-## Quadrilaterals and Hexahedra
+### Quadrilaterals and Hexahedra

 ```
   2D: